rajankit911/Obsidian/System Design/Unique ID Generator.md

 Node IDs and Worker IDs are chosen at the startup time, generally fixed once the system is up running.
 Any changes in Node IDs and Worker IDs require careful review since an accidental change in those values can lead to ID conflicts.
 Timestamp and sequence numbers are generated when the ID generator is running.

+> [!question] Why can’t we use Timestamp values to generate the IDs?
+>	The reason is again same — the failure to assign unique ID values in distributed system environment.
+It may be possible that two requests land on two different systems at the same timestamp.
+So, if the timestamp parameter is utilized, both requests will be assigned the same ID based on epoch values (the time elapsed between the current timestamp and a pre-decided given timestamp).
+So, here the uniqueness property gets violated.

+> [!question] Why can’t we use Timestamp + ServerID values to generate the IDs?
+>	The question here would be how many bits are to be assigned to the Timestamp and ServerID.
+This situation would be tricky.

 A **64-bit Snowflake ID** might look like:

 ```